 This article focuses on my study materials and general thoughts on how I passed the CompTIA Network+ exam.

 Next, go ahead and buy this book.
 I got one book.
-This one is it.

-I'm a big fan of the All in One books because they come with end-of-chapter summary questions and a practice exam in the back.
-My personal choice has been to buy these books on Kindle because I like to knock out a few pages when I have a lull in my day.
+I'm a big fan of the "All in One" books because they come with end-of-chapter summary questions and a practice exam in the back.
+I have chosen to buy these books on Kindle because I like to knock out a few pages when I have a lull in my day.
 Alright, now start reading that book.
 Next, you're going to listen to some videos.
 Let's meet Professor Messer.
 He hosts extremely high-quality YouTube video content with ~100 N+ exam topics and ~100 S+ exam topics.

 The one I have linked here is the one I plan on using for CCNA.
-It gives a pretty good insight into some Cisco-specific theory.
-Since Network+ is vendor neutral, it doesn't explicitly cover Cisco gear... but the market is mostly Cisco so I'll let you be the judge of what to focus on.
+It gives a pretty good insight into some Cisco-specific theories.
+Since Network+ is vendor-neutral, it doesn't explicitly cover Cisco gear... but the market is mostly Cisco, so I'll let you judge what to focus on.

-In one case, I’ve had the PBQ break during an exam.
-I put in a chat request and the agent told me that the question wouldn't be counted... so if that happens, that's what to expect (probably).
+In one case, I had the PBQ break during an exam.
+I put in a chat request, and the agent told me that the question wouldn't be counted... so if that happens, that's what to expect (probably).
 The most stressful part of the exam is definitely between the "SUBMIT" and trying to click through a survey before seeing your results.
 I hope this helped you, and happy studying!

 CompTIA Network+ is Copyrighted by CompTIA, Inc. This website has no affiliation with CompTIA, Inc.